10 Top Google ranking factors in 2025

 Niche down your content strategy.
 That way, your site will pop up for any search query in that niche.

 For example, if you sell wine, write content about choosing the prime choices or how to detect one.
-You’ll gain topical relevance and easily rank for queries around that.
+You’ll gain topical relevance, attract inbound links, and rank for queries around that.

 Another example is our blog at Outreach Solutions.
 We regularly populate it with digital marketing topics and link-building guides.
 As a result, we’ll rank higher for terms in that niche.